bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Image Sprites</h4>

-The practice of *spriting* images within CSS includes using one background image across multiple elements.
+The practice of <i>spriting</i> images within CSS includes using one background image across multiple elements.
 The goal here is to cut down the number of HTTP requests made by using multiple background images.